chunkai1312/muibox/README.md

 export default withDialog()(MyComponent)
 ```

-If you use React 16.8+, You can import `useDialog` hook to get `dialog` context directly.
+If use React 16.8+, you can import `useDialog` hook to get `dialog` context directly.

 ```js
 import React from 'react'